 H. pylori is a gram-negative organism that is highly adapted to an acid environment and often infects the stomach; incidence of infection increases with age—by age 60, about 50% of people are infected.

 Infection predisposes to gastric, prepyloric, and duodenal ulcers and increases risk of gastric adenocarcinoma and lymphoma.

-Make initial diagnosis with serologic tests or a urea breath test; if endoscopy is being done for other reasons, analyze biopsy samples using a rapid urease test or histologic staining.
+Make initial diagnosis with a urea breath test or stool antigen assay; if endoscopy is being done for other reasons, analyze biopsy samples using a rapid urease test or histologic staining.

-Give treatment to eradicate the organism in patients with complications (eg, gastritis, ulcer, cancer); a typical regimen includes a proton pump inhibitor plus antibiotics (eg, clarithromycin plus either amoxicillin or metronidazole).
+Give treatment to eradicate the organism in patients with complications (eg, ulcer, cancer); a typical regimen includes quadruple therapy in areas that have resistance rates to clarithromycin of > 15% or a proton pump inhibitor plus two antibiotics (eg, clarithromycin plus either amoxicillin or metronidazole).